tonila/realtime-resource/README.md

 ### Running tests ###

 Server must be running in separate terminal
-Open a new terminal and run tests:
+Open a new terminal and run:

 ```
 npm test